 yeah strollers are kind of not necessary for the first 3 mos ime. and then once they're that big, they're ready for the regular old sit-up kind.

-― four Marxes plus four Obamas plus four Bin Ladens (Shakey Mo Collier), Monday, 20 May 2013 23:15 (three years ago) Permalink
+― four Marxes plus four Obamas plus four Bin Ladens (Shakey Mo Collier), Monday, 20 May 2013 23:15 (four years ago) Permalink

 fortunately we got a stroller given to us for christmas thats one of the car seat/stroller thingys, so i dont have to really puzzle that one out. outside of buying a base for both cars i guess. sigh.